mintproject/mic/docs/model_configuration/02-pre-steps.md

 In order to use MIC, you should create a GitHub and a DockerHub account.
 We will use these accounts in MIC to help you publish your component.
 You only need to perform these steps once.
+Even though we recommend you performing these steps before starting using MIC, **you won't need a GitHub or Docker account after completing step 5**.

 ## Create a GitHub account

 GitHub is a website and cloud-based service that helps developers store and manage their code, as well as track and control changes to their code.
 MIC uses GitHub to store a snapshot of your code and invocation by creating a GitHub repository and pushing your local code files.
-The code is stored in your account, so you will be the owner..
+The code is stored in your account, so you will be the owner.

 ### Obtain your GitHub access token